stouch/docs/guides/user-guide.md

 ### 2FA
 Two-Factor Authentication (2FA) is an authentication method that requires extra evidence from the user, apart from their password.
 In this case, we require a One-Time Password (OTP).
 This is a code that is stored in an authenticator and changes every 30 seconds.

+It's a great way to help keep your account secure because it adds a layer of security to your account.
+Even if someone were to obtain your password, they would still need your authenticator to log in.

 To enable 2FA, go to your User Profile, click "Enable 2FA". add the 2FA secret to your authenticator and save.

 ::: danger